jarkkokovala/distsys19/project1/documentation/measurements.md

 ### Choose a unique payload, e.g., average size, and then measure the inter arrival rate between messages?

-For this measurement the client sent 50 small (~4 kB) file upload requests to the dfs.
+For this measurement the client sent 25 medium (~400 kB) file upload requests to the dfs.

 ## How reliable is your architecture?